missymissprim/majestythinks/src/site/notes/Path in Purgatory/Items/Sun Shadow.md

 	</section>
 </aside>

-> In the dreams, especially [when] the figure is [present], it is hard to discern what or who the figure is.
-Partly because of the nature of the dream, but also because the focus is around what the figure is holding.
-A sword.
-The weapon is a long sword with a black blade with runes covering the front and back of it that are too far to read.
-The hilt and pommel are covered in gold and the pommel is cast in the form of an open dragon claw ...
->
-> — Jacob, the Dungeon Master

 A decade ago, Averill began having dreams that cryptically forewarned him of the Gorin Incursion and other related events.
 In a few iterations a figure stood with a peculiar sword in hand, a sword Averill would later recognize and obtain early in his travels with the Nameless Ones while accompanying Moradin on his personal quest in the Ashwood ([[Path in Purgatory/Session Notes/Session 004 - 01012021\|Session 004 - 01012021]]).

 ### Dormant